 A stat available only from buffs and debuffs.
 Any unit with at least 1 Level of Focus Up will be more likely to be targeted by an enemy attack - likewise, at least 1 Level of Focus Down will make them less likely to be targeted.
 The exact modifications to the chance to be targeted are currently unknown.
-This has no effect on All-targeting attacks, as they already hit all enemies, and does not make them less likely to occur.

 Switch Links and Friendship Bonus

 Every unit has a “switch link” effect, which does whatever’s listed on their character page - this can range from generating Spirit Power, to recovering Barriers, and more.

 Additionally, every unit has a hidden “Friendship Bonus” when switching with certain units, which are usually based on canon friendships and relationships.
 These friendship bonuses have a chance to occur based on the unit switching’s friendship level, and increase the effect of the buff.

 Units have a "morale value," which is measured as follows, based on the icon on their status screen: Overworked (Double Sweat, 0) > Tired (Single Sweat, 1-15) > Energetic (Single Sparkle, 16-60) > Tip-top Shape (Double Sparkle, 61-75).